How to Make “Abura Soba” with Packaged Instant Ramen

 Easy Abura Soba Recipe using Packaged Instant Ramen

-|1||Bring a pot of water to the boil and slip the dried wheat noodle block into it.
-Boil the noodles until they get a texture you prefer|
+|1||First, bring a pot of plenty of water to a boil and slip the dried noodle block into it.
+Boil the noodles until they get your desired texture|

-|2||Prepare the flavor seasoning while you boil the noodles: Put a tablespoon of sesame oil, a teaspoon of vinegar, and a half amount of the soup base that comes with the instant ramen bag into a bowl
+Prepare the liquid seasoning while you are boiling the noodles: Put a tablespoon of sesame oil, a teaspoon of vinegar, and a half amount of the soup base that comes with your ramen bag into a bowl

-|3||Drain water from the noodles and dump them into the bowl, onto the flavor seasoning|
+|3||Once the noodles get ready, drain water and dump them into the bowl, onto the seasoning liquid|

 As a finishing process, add toppings you like and mix all the ingredients together well